 3.3 There are proposed additional Energy Performance Certificate (EPC) improvement requirements

 3.4.
 Removal (almost) of boilers from the scheme (only non-condensing boilers can be upgraded under new rules)

 3.1.
 Changes to qualifying benefits

-Qualifying benefits proposed for ECO4:
+Qualifying benefits in ECO4:

-Qualifying benefits to be removed – proposed for ECO4:
+Qualifying benefits that were removed in ECO4:

-Child Benefit income thresholds – proposed for ECO4:
+Child Benefit income thresholds for ECO4:

 3.2.
 Changes to the number of measures to be installed under Local Authority Flexible Energy